 Isabel Freeman has been working in documentary film since 2005.
-She was an Associate Editor on Academy Award-nominated director Edet Belzberg’s Watchers of the Sky, which won the Editing Award at Sundance Film Festival in 2014.
-She produced and edited the feature-length documentary Stephanie in the Water, which premiered at Hamptons International Film Festival, and edited Jesse Cain’s Slow Burn, which premiered at New York Film Festival.
-While at Picture Farm in Brooklyn, Isabel worked on a documentary series for Major League Soccer and ESPN’s digital campaign for the World Cup, which won the Sports Emmy and the Sports CLIO in 2015.
+She was an associate editor on Edet Belzberg’s Watchers of the Sky, which won the Editing Award at Sundance.
+She produced and edited the feature-length documentary Stephanie in the Water, about seven-time world champion surfer Stephanie Gilmore.
+This film premiered at the Hamptons International Film Festival, and was recently listed number 19 on the top 58 surf films of all time by The Inertia.

 Isabel edited Jesse Cain’s experimental film, Slow Burn, which premiered at New York Film Festival.
 Her work on Jamie Jones’s short film, The Nest, starring Vicky McClure, screened at London Short Film Festival, Clermont-Ferrand and Tampere.
 Valley of a Thousand Hills, directed by Jess Colquhoun, won a Golden Gate Award at the 60th San Francisco International Film Festival.
 She co-edited the award-winning short Little Miss Sumo, which will soon be available on Netflix in 190 countries.